-In 1776, as British soldiers prepared to evacuate Boston, General William Howe unleashed one final indignity on the population: Crean Brush.
+In 1776, as British soldiers prepared to evacuate Boston, Gen. William Howe unleashed one final indignity on the population: Crean Brush.

-Brush was an Irish lawyer who came to the colonies and settled in New York City until in 1764 he moved north to the disputed lands that would become Vermont.
-There he was a magistrate and clerk who grew his land holdings exponentially, with help from English land grants.
+Brush, an Irish lawyer, came to the colonies and settled in New York City.
+Then in 1764 he moved north to the disputed lands that would become Vermont.
+There he served as a magistrate and clerk who grew his land holdings exponentially.
+He had help help from English land grants.

 If Brush had a nemesis, it was Vermont patriot Ethan Allen.
 Brush helped draft the Bloody Acts of 1774 that offered a reward to anyone who would kill or capture Allen and his Green Mountain Boys.
-As the Revolutionary War broke out, Brush made his way to Boston where he would try to convince British leaders to allow him to raise a force of men to hunt down Allen.
-His request was denied.
+As the Revolutionary War broke out, Brush made his way to Boston.
+There he tried to convince British leaders to let him raise a force of men to hunt down Allen.
+His request was d

 Instead, he was given a task that would make him one of the most hated men in Boston.
-Brush was assigned to clear out locals to make winter housing for British troops in 1775.
-And as it became clear that the American siege of Boston was succeeding, Howe ordered the inhabitants of the city to either prepare to take their linens and woolen goods with them when they fled the city of surrender them to Crean Brush.
-Howe’s order:
+Brush had to clear out locals to make winter housing for British troops in 1775.
+And as it grew clear that the Americans were winning the siege of Boston, Howe issued another obnoxious order.
+Bostonians either had to prepare to take their linens and woolen goods with them when they fled, or surrender them to Crean Brush.

 “as Linen and Woolen Goods are Articles much wanted by the Rebels, and would aid and assist them in their Rebellion, … all good Subjects will use their utmost Endeavors to have all such Articles conveyed from this Place.